Northland residents deliver festive cheer with Christmas lights trail for all to see - NZ Herald

 She has no idea how many people come through her yard but receives requests from expectant townsfolk every year inquiring when the lights will go on.

-With most of the lights solar and LED, Blakeborough's power consumption over the seven-week period didn't increase much.
+With most of the lights solar and LED, Irlene's power consumption over the seven-week period didn't increase much.

 "I'm not worried about it, it's worth it, just seeing the expressions on the kids' faces and, even the adults, walking around looking at what's new to spot each year.
 We needed it this year more than other years."